bloomreach/brxm/essentials/README.md

 # Hippo Essentials

-Hippo Essentials helps you kickstart your [Hippo CMS](http://www.onehippo.org) projects.
-It allows developers to easily install and configure Hippo CMS functionalities.
+Hippo Essentials is for developers who want to setup a new [Hippo CMS](http://www.onehippo.org) project and it enables them to kickstart their project in a matter of minutes, to benefit from our best practices and to easily add Enterprise or community plugins from the Hippo Marketplace.

 # BETA notice